 The Three Companies Behind Your Electricity

-In a deregulated Texas city, three separate entities are involved every time you flip a light switch:
+In deregulated Texas cities, three separate entities are involved every time you flip a switch.

 Your REP (Retail Electricity Provider)

 Your REP is the company you have a contract with.
-They are your electricity supplier — the company that buys power on the wholesale market and sells it to you at a retail rate.
-Your REP determines your energy rate, your contract terms, and your billing.
-When you "shop for electricity" or "switch providers," you are switching REPs.
+REPs buy power on the wholesale market and sell it to you at retail.
+Your REP determines your energy rate, contract terms, and billing.
+When you "shop for electricity," you're switching REPs — there are over 100 active in Texas, from household names (TXU Energy, Reliant, Constellation) to commercial-focused suppliers you've never heard of.
+That competition is the entire point of deregulation.

 Your TDU (Transmission and Distribution Utility)